On the non-abelian Hodge locus I: Variations of Hodge structures

 where $\Gamma\subset \bfG(\Z)$ is a finite index subgroup preserving $V_\Z$ such that the monodromy representation factors through $\Gamma$.
 Up to taking a finite \'etale cover of $Y$, we can assume that $\Gamma$ is neat, hence acting freely on $\bD$.
 Then the quotient $X_\Gamma:=\Gamma\backslash \bD$ is a connected complex manifold, called a \emph{connected Hodge manifold}, see \cite[Definiton 3.18]{klingler-survey}.
 It is the classifying space of polarized $\Z$-Hodge structures on $V_\Z$ whose generic Mumford-Tate group is contained in $\bfG$, with level structure corresponding to $\Gamma$.

-In general, $X_\Gamma$ is not algebraic unless $\bD$ is Hermitian symmetric.
+In general, $X_\Gamma$ does not admit the structure of an algebraic variety unless $\bD$ fibers holomorphically or anti-holomorphically over a Hermitian symmetric domain \cite{griffiths-robles}.
 In that case, $X_\Gamma$ is in fact quasiprojective by the Baily-Borel theorem \cite{bailyborel}, and $\Phi$ is algebraic by the Borel hyperbolicity theorem \cite{borelmetric}, see also \cite{bakker-brunebarbe-tsimerman} for another proof.

 We can furthermore refine the period map by taking into account the algebraic monodromy group $\bfH$.
 The Mumford--Tate domain $\bD$ decomposes according to the decomposition $\bfG^{\rm ad}=\bfH^{\rm ad}\times \bfH'$ of adjoint groups as $\bD=\bD_H\times \bD_{H'}$ where $\bD_H$ is an $H:=\bfH^{\rm ad}(\R)^{+}$-homogeneous space.
 Up to a finite \'etale cover of $Y$, we can assume that the lattice $\Gamma$ decomposes as $\Gamma=\Gamma_{H}\times \Gamma_{H'}$ where $\Gamma_{H}\subset \bfH(\Z)$ and $\Gamma_{H'}\subset \bfH'(\Z)$ are arithmetic subgroups.
 Then the projection of the period map $\Phi$ is constant on the second factor and hence the period map takes the following shape: